maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 Trees are stored when a commit is made.
 A tree represents a directory in the working copy.
 It has one line for each item in the directory.
 An item might be a file or another directory.
 Each line records the four things required to reproduce the item in the project.
 The item's permissions.
 The type of object (blob or tree) that represents the item.
 The hash of the object.
 The name of the item.

 Below is the tree object that records the state of the `data` directory for the current commit.
 It has entries for the `number.txt` and `letter.txt` files.
-Notice that the entries use hashes to point to the blob objects that represent their content.
+Notice that the entries use hashes to point at the blob objects that represent their content.

 ```
 100664 blob 5e40c0877058c504203932e5136051cf3cd3519b letter.txt